ExistensialReset/flowmosr/11_flowstarterpack/04_TRANSITIONPLAYBOOK_LITE.md

 You walk out slowly, safely, with others.

 **PHASE 0** — Recognition
 You see the system clearly.
-You map your Baseline and your energy drains.
+Write down:
+- what takes your energy every day
+- what you absolutely need to survive

-**PHASE 1** — Mapping (1–3 months)
+**PHASE 1** — until you can name 3 people + core needs

-- Calculate your True Baseline
+- Calculate your True Baseline (see Glossary)
 - List your skills
 - Identify 3 people for a Circle

-**PHASE 2** — Parallel Building (6–18 months)
+**PHASE 2** — Parallel Building
 - Keep your job
 - Build Flow alongside it
-- Reduce one dependency every 3 months
+- Reduce one dependency often enough that it feels manageable
 - Share tools, meals, childcare
-- Practice 15 minutes of Lugn daily
+- Practice 15 minutes of calm — breathe, rest, or sit quietly

 **PHASE 3** — Threshold
 Ask:
-If I stopped earning today, would I starve?
+If I stopped earning today, would I starve or would I manage at least a week?
 If no → you are ready for hybrid or partial exit.

 **PHASE 4** — Early Flow
 Detox from productivity guilt.
-Your nervous system recalibrates.
+Your nervous system recalibrated, rest becomes easier, this is not laziness.

 **PHASE 5** — Integrated Flow
 You contribute because you want to.
-You become a bridge for others.
+You become a bridge for others, that means you can help others when your own basics are stable — not before.

-You are **allowed** to go slowly.
+You are **allowed** to go slowly, without shame.